 So you’re on your way to Poland!
 You’ll want to start planning your trip and working out the best things to do in Krakow.
-In fact, you’re probably thinking, “wouldn’t it be great to have an itinerary of what to see in Krakow in 3 days?”
+You’re probably thinking, “Wouldn’t it be great to have an itinerary of what to see in Krakow in 3 days?”
 Well, we’ve got exactly that.
 Read on.

 Table of contents: ()

 - Things to do in Krakow: Day 1- Get to know the Krakow City Centre

 - Things to do in Krakow: Day 2